rishabhpatel9/rishabhpatel9/README.md

 # 💫 About Me:
-Hi, I’m Rishabh Patel, a software dev pursuing a Master’s degree in Artificial Intelligence and Robotics with Advanced Research at the University of Hertfordshire.
-I have experience in web development, machine learning, and computer vision and am proficient in Python, C and  C++.
-I am passionate about creating innovative and efficient solutions using cutting-edge technologies.
+Hi, I’m Rishabh Patel, a Graduate Doftware Dev with a Master’s in Artificial Intelligence and Robotics with Advanced Research at the University of Hertfordshire.
+I have experience in machine learning, web development, computer vision and customer service.
+I'm proficient in Python, C and  C++ and I'm passionate about creating innovative and efficient solutions using cutting-edge technologies.
 In my free time, I enjoy content creation, video editing, graphic designing & photo editing, 3D art, music, and PC building.
 Check out my repositories to see some of my projects! 😊

 ## 🌐 Socials: